 Making a complaint about a power cut

-If you've experienced a power cut and weren't satisfied with the DNO for anything from the response time to the compensation process, you can contact Ofgem independently.
+If you've experienced a power cut and weren't satisfied with the DNO for anything from the response time to the compensation process, you can contact Ofgem (Office of Gas and Electricity Markets).

-They act as a middleman to make sure the DNO sticks to the standards set out in your contract with them.
-In cases where they feel these standards weren't met, they'll see to it that you get the right amount of compensation.
+Ofgem acts as an intermediary to make sure the DNO sticks to the standards set out in your contract with them.
+In cases where they feel the DNO doesn't meet these standards, Ofgem will see to it that you get the right amount of compensation.